edyesed/blog/content/blog/firstfullbook.md

 # Have a kid, they said.
 It'll be fun, they said.
 I really **really** love being a familyman, and practicing the [#dadops](/tags/dadops/).
 I may one day give you the rundown on what being a Dad means to me, and the positive changes that process has brought ( or sometimes shoved ) into my life, but today is not that day.

-Today, I'm gonna celebrate a creation of my 6 and a half-ish old daughter.
-Gwinn ( my daughter ) may have written this at school ( she's in kindergarden ), or perhaps she wrote it at our house while I was away at [work](https://instagr.am/realselflife). ¯\\\_(ツ)\_/¯
+Today, I'm gonna celebrate a creation of my 6 and a half-ish old daughter. _KidOneAndOnly_ ( my daughter ) may have written this at school ( she's in kindergarden ), or perhaps she wrote it at our house while I was away at [work](https://instagr.am/realselflife). ¯\\\_(ツ)\_/¯

-This morning, Gwinn mentioned in passing that she had written a book.
+This morning, _KidOneAndOnly_ mentioned in passing that she had written a book.
 I think my wife may have had some idea of what was up.
-She asked Gwinn to go get the book and read it to us.
+She asked _KidOneAndOnly_ to go get the book and read it to us.

 My dudes, this thing is **a masterpiece** of friendship, and it includes my daughter's most favorite animal, _the horse_.